Biden opened a new student debt repayment plan. Here's how to enroll in SAVE.

 How do I sign up for the SAVE beta program?

-The beta site is available at the Federal Student Aid income-drive repayment plan website.
+The beta site is available at the Federal Student Aid income-driven repayment plan website.
 At the top of the site, you'll see a link that says, "New: Apply for SAVE Plan."

 The site notes that applicants can start an IDR application, which includes the option to enroll in the new SAVE repayment plan.